SMART PR: Measurable PR Objectives for Success

 To build an outstanding PR strategy, first, they identified the emotional and also very practical need they were solving: People needed to receive payments in order to enter the gig economy online.

-• Be featured once a month in 4 hyper local print newspapers they had identified as being read by people under 30.
+• Be featured once a month in four hyper local print newspapers they had identified as being read by people under 30.

-• Position their founder on regional radio stations to offer financial advice, not sell their product, to entrepreneurs.
+• Position their founders on regional radio stations to offer financial advice, not sell their product, to entrepreneurs.

 • Reiterate their mission to boost entry to the gig economy and empower young workers in every piece of PR.